cyberPhobe/kernel_ctf/README.md

 # Vulnerable Flask Web Application
-Vulnerable Flask Application repurposed for CTF usage.
+Vulnerable Flask Application repurposed for CTF usage (used in KernelCon2022).
 Caution: here be dragons!

 ## Prerequisites
 The following will need to be installed prior to running: